-Just try not to smile on an indoor swing.
-"They remind me of my youth, spark creativity, and are, of course, super comfy," says Dayna Isom Johnson, Etsy's resident fashion expert, who happens to have a few in her workplace.
-She's not the least bit surprised that decorators and Instagrammers equally are currently obsessed. |} Neither is designer Starrett Zenko Ringbom, who attributes the trend to some increase in the playful side of style:"It is the nervousness people get when they're decorating their homes that holds them back from being adventurous--I think people are letting go of that."
+Just try not to smile on a indoor swing.
+"They remind me of my childhood, spark creativity, and therefore are, obviously, super comfy," says Dayna Isom Johnson, Etsy's resident fashion expert, who appears to have a few in her workplace.
+She is not the least bit surprised that decorators and Instagrammers equally are now obsessed. |} Neither is designer Starrett Zenko Ringbom, who attributes the trend to a increase in the energetic side of style:"It is the nervousness folks get when they are decorating their homes that holds them back from being adventurous--I believe folks are letting go of the."

-If you, too, are letting go and looking to infuse a little additional adventure into your house in the kind of an indoor swing or hanging chair, here is what you need to know.
-Yes, you can DIY it, but you need to know what you're doing--take it from an expert.
-Alan Chenkin, a D.C.-based carpentry expert and Taskrabbit tasker, told House Beautiful all about the swing-hanging process.|}
+If you, too, are letting go and trying to infuse a little additional adventure into your home in the form of a indoor hanging or swing seat, here's what you want to understand.
+It's true, you can DIY it, but you need to understand what you are doing--choose it from a pro. pro and Taskrabbit tasker, told House Beautiful all about the swing-hanging process.|}

 Step 1: Choose Your Location

 Along with making sure that the swing itself can fit in your chosen spot, you have to make sure that there's sufficient room around it.
 "Choose a spot that allows for at least three feet of distance behind the swing, and at least 14 inches on each side to stop hitting a wall or rail," Chenkin advises.

 It may be the second step, but it is definitely the most important.
 You want to locate a solid ceiling joist to mount the swing into, and in the event that you can't locate a solid ceiling joist in your favorite location, it is back to square one--having the ideal amount of space doesn't mean anything if it can't be safely installed there.